TrezorTop/rust-department-management-system/README.md

 # Rust Department Management System

-This project is a simple command-line application written in Rust.
-It allows you to manage a department system where you can add and remove people from departments and list all people in a department or in all departments.
+This is a command-line application written in Rust that allows you to manage a department system.
+You can add or remove people from departments and list all people in a department or in all departments.
+The project was created as part of a Rust learning journey, serving as a practical way to understand and apply new concepts such as Rust's ownership, borrowing, and lifetimes, as well as its powerful enum and match features.

 ## Features